Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - preemptive variant of SJF
 - it uses the remaining execution time instead of the total to schedule next task

-It is more responsive than SJF but shares the same disadvantages
+It is more responsive than SJF but shares the same disadvantages.

 ![STRF_scheduler](assets/STRF_scheduler.png)

-The preemption occurs when a new tasks arrives but only if the new tasks has a shorter remaining time than the current task, otherwise the current task continues.
+The preemption occurs when a new task arrives but only if the new task has a shorter remaining time than the current task, otherwise the current task continues.

 #### Highest Response Ratio Next (HRRN)

 Highest Response Ratio Next (HRRN) scheduler:

-- select task with the highest response ration, computed as
+- select task with the highest response ratio, computed as
   - `RR_i = (W_i + C_i) / C_i`
 - not preemptive